How to Choose

-How To Choose Your Eye Surgeon
+Your Eye Surgeon

-superb surgical skills with state of the art technology.
+superb surgical skills with state of the art technology

-Should either hold or have held a substantive NHS Consultant post.
+Your surgeon should either hold or have held a substantive NHS Consultant post.
 Training to become a Consultant Surgeon in the UK is long and rigorous and UK trained Consultants are the envy of the rest of the world in terms of experience and surgical expertise.
 The NHS sets the bar very high for who qualifies for a Substantive Consultant Post and this should be the very minimum standard for the surgeon that you chose.
 Unfortunately the vast majority of eye surgeons who work in ‘high street’ laser vision practices and chains have never held a substantive NHS Consultant post.

-Volume of surgery
+Volume of Surgery

-Should have published and presented their own original research into the conditions that they treat.
-To be considered an international expert in their field, your eye surgeon should be regularly invited to speak around the world and have presented and published work on every condition that they treat and intervention that they offer.
+Your eye surgeon should have published and presented their own original research into the conditions that they treat.
+To be considered an international expert in their field, they eye surgeon should be regularly invited to speak around the world and have presented and published work on every condition that they treat and intervention that they offer.

 Do not assume that just because a company or website tell you that their surgeons have performed thousands of procedures that they are necessarily an expert in eye correction treatment.

 We are extremely proud of the results we achieve for our patients, across all procedures.
-You can find out more on Our Results page.

 Do not have blind faith in the technology.
-However advanced the technology, unexpected things can and do happen and you want the most highly trained and expert eye surgeon in such an unlikely event.
+However advanced the technology, unexpected things can and do happen and you want the most highly-trained and expert eye surgeon in such an unlikely event.

-Word of mouth
+Word of Mouth

 Do not rely on an institution’s good name.
 Some institutions use their name as an excuse to under-invest in the latest technology and the best surgeons.
-Institutions can have good surgeons but also not such good surgeons.
+Institutions can have good surgeons but also not so good surgeons.
 Make sure you know exactly who your eye surgeon is.